 - to define OMV’s GHG reporting protocols and Tools

-In 2017 OMV has achieved a very good CDP climate scoring of “A-“ (leadership) and has the status of Index/Country Leader Austria in the sector “Energy”.OMV is among the top three companies which achieved a CDP leadership score of A/A- across all sectors in Austria.
+In 2018 OMV has achieved a very good CDP climate scoring of “A-“ (leadership) and has the status of Index/Country Leader Austria in the sector “Energy”.OMV is among the top four companies which achieved a CDP leadership score of A/A- across all sectors in Austria.
 With this strong CDP result OMV shows a high level of transparency with regard to efforts for combating climate change, as carbon reduction target setting, carbon emission reductions through concrete measures and projects as well as external data verification.